Catecholamines - urine

 Toggle: English / Spanish

-Catecholamines are small substances made by nerve tissue (including the brain) and the adrenal gland.
+Catecholamines are chemicals made by nerve tissue (including the brain) and the adrenal gland.

-, , and epinephrine.
-These substances break down into other substances, which leave your body through your urine.
+The main types of catecholamines are dopamine, norepinephrine, and epinephrine.
+These chemicals break down into other components, which leave your body through your urine.

 For this test, you must urinate into a special bag or container every time you use the bathroom for 24-hour period.